anaaragon88/anaaragon88/README.md

 ### I am Ana Aragon!!

 - 🌱 I am a full stack web developer.
-- 👩🏻‍💻 I have a background of 10 years as graphic designer!
+- 👩🏻‍💻 I have a background of 10 years as graphic designer

 📫 Connect with me:
 - ana.aragon88@gmail.com